CDrummond/lms-musicsimilarity/README.md

 3 entries are added to LMS' 'More'/context menus:

-1. `Similar tracks` returns (up to) 100 tracks that are similar to the selected track, returned in similarity order.
+1. `Similar tracks` returns (up to) 100 tracks that are similar to the selectedtrack, returned in similarity order.
 2. `Similar tracks by artist` returns (up to) 100 byt the same artist that are similar to the selected track, returned in similarity order.
 3. `Create similarity mix` creates a mix of (up to) 50 tracks based upon the selected artist, album, or track, returned in a shuffled order.

 *NOTE* These menus do not currently work with the `Default` LMS web skin, but do work with `Material Skin` and other controllers.

+## Smart Mixes

+If you have analysed your files with Essentia high-level, then there will be a 'Smart Mixes' entry under 'My Music'.
+This will allow you to create mixes based upon Essentia attributes - e.g. 'Danceable', 'Not Aggressive', etc.

+It is only possible to create new mixes using 'Material Skin' - as this plugin integrates with that and provides a dialog for creating these mixes.
+Any existing mixes should appear with other controllers.

+When LMS starts, this plugin will query the 'Music Similarity' server to check whether Essenta high-level was used - and only if so is this 'Smart Mixes' entry added to 'My Music'